 Maximum enrolment size50

-Four 1.0 hours workshop other recurrence on weekdays during the day and delivered via face-to-face.
+One 1.0 hours workshop per week on weekdays during the day from week 34 to week 43 and delivered via face-to-face.

 |Two 20-minute in-class quiz (equivalent to 1,000 words)||20||02, 03|